sbailliez/pg-counter-metrics/README.md

 ## FAQ :
-- will PGCM change or access my data ?
+- Will PGCM change or access my data ?

 > No, PGCM will not change or access your data,  PGCM will read postgresql performance data only as PCGM DB user have only pg_monitor role pg_monitor	Read/execute various monitoring views and functions.
 This role is a member of pg_read_all_settings, pg_read_all_stats and pg_stat_scan_tables.

-- will PGCM flood my DB with many connection ?
+- Will PGCM flood my DB with many connection ?

 >No, PGCM DB user is limited by two session only so PGCM will not flood your DB with connection PGCM will start to fail if there is 2 session in the DB

-- will PGCM cause any long running query ?
+- Will PGCM cause any long running query ?

 > No , PGCM will set statement_timeout = 10sec in session level , if there is any query take more than 10 sec it will be terminated automatically

-- Dose PGCM support/use  SSL ?
+- Does PGCM support/use  SSL ?

 > Yes it does,  PGCM use RDS SSL by default and it is using the following certificate https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem.
 >